run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ## Introduction

-Machine learning (ML) inference is the process of running live data points into a machine-learning algorithm to calculate an output.

-With Inference, you are taking a trained *Model* and deploying it into a production environment.
-The deployment must align with the organization's production standards such as average and 95% response time as well as up-time.
+Machine learning (ML) inference refers to the process of using a trained machine learning model to make predictions or generate outputs based on new, unseen data.
+After a model has been trained on a dataset, inference involves applying this model to new examples to produce results such as classifications, predictions, or other types of insights.

 The quickstart below shows an inference _server_ running the model and an inference _client_.